seek-oss/wingman/fe/lib/components/JobCategoryLookup/README.md

 ## Job Category Lookup Widget

-The JobCategoryLookup widget abstracts the `jobCategory` query on SEEK API and provides a select input that returns a SEEK job category.
+The JobCategoryLookup widget abstracts the `jobCategory` query on SEEK API and provides a text input that returns a SEEK job category.
 Read more about underlying [`jobCategory` query](https://developer.seek.com/schema/#/query/jobCategory).

 ### Properties